-Our Enforcement and On-street Operations Directorate use these reports to determine what our compliance and on-street enforcement officers do.
-For example, after investigating received reports, officers are deployed to places where problems have been observed.
+Our Enforcement and On-street Operations Directorate use these reports to help determine what our compliance and on-street enforcement officers do.
+For example, after investigating received reports, officers may be deployed to places where problems have been reported.
 If the report is against a licence holder, a note will be made on their record of the issue and will be taken into consideration when their licence is up for review.
 In some cases, if the report is sufficiently detailed and conclusive and there is evidence of the offence, we may be able to take action purely on the basis of information submitted and issue a sanction.

 We cannot give feedback on each report submitted.
 This is because while matters are being investigated the subject is protected, by law.
 You may be contacted to provide a witness statement as part of gathering evidence.